ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Manage general design settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may manage content and design settings.
+When set to **yes**, users assigned to this group may manage content and design settings.

 Template groups
 ~~~~~~~~~~~~~~~